adipro/starter-academic/content/publication/kurniawan-2012-iwwwfb/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*27th International Workshop on Water Waves and Floating Bodies*'
+publication: '*Proceedings of the 27th International Workshop on Water Waves and Floating Bodies*'
 ---